 Marketing Signs – Sales Strategy 6

-Next to supermarket layout, marketing signs are one of the most significant ways they can gain attention, prompting customers to spend more on deals that might not be on their shopping list.
+Next to supermarket layout, marketing signs are one of the most significant ways to gain attention, prompting customers to spend more on deals that might not be on their shopping lists.

-It might even be a banner sign such as Walmart “Save Money Live Better,” which to someone who has never been to this store would assume that prices are reasonable and for the frugal-minded.
+It might even be a banner sign such as Walmart’s “Save Money Live Better,” which, to someone who has never been to this store, would assume that prices are reasonable and for the frugal-minded.

 If you go into a supermarket with a shopping plan, leave with your plan.

 Although we struggle with this in our family, it’s an excellent reminder to help keep food costs low.

 Buy more, eat or drink more is how Bulk food shopping is supposed to be marketed.

 Like buying in Bulk at Costco, the same premises apply at Bulk stores.

 When customers buy in Bulk, they eat in Bulk.